Student Support Services

 - Assigning a study partner/buddy

-- Appoint a class leader to assist lecturer and help weak students
+- Appointing a class leader to assist lecturer and help weak students

 - The lecturer arranges formative and summative assessment which are based on the approved learning outcomes to determine the student’s academic performance.